 About Temples of the Forum Boarium

-Comprised of two temples, the Temple of Hercules Victor and the Temple of Portunus, the Temples of the Forum Boarium date back to approximately the second century BC.
+The Temples of the Forum Boarium are two of the best preserved Roman temples to have survived from the Republican era, and together marked an important commercial and religious spot nestled by the Capitoline, Palatine and River Tiber.
+Comprised of two temples, the Temple of Hercules Victor and the Temple of Portunus, the Temples of the Forum Boarium date back to approximately the 2nd century BC.

-In medieval times, both of the Temples of the Forum Boarium were incorporated into churches, probably accounting for their excellent state of preservation.
+During the late Western Roman Empire, the area was overtaken by shops as both temples were deconsecrated.
+By 1132, the Temples of the Forum Boarium were incorporated into medieval Christian churches, likely accounting for their excellent state of preservation.

 Featured In